A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Preliminaries

-\section{Model and Problem Statement}
+\subsection{Model and problem statement}

 We consider the standard model of synchronous store-and-forward packet routing networks~\cite{AKOR,AKK,AZ}.
 The network is modeled by a directed path over $n$ vertices.
 Namely, the network is a directed graph $G=(V,E)$, where $V=\{0,\ldots,(n-1)\}$ and there is a directed edge from vertex $u$ to vertex $v$ if $v=u+1$.
 The network resources are specified by two positive integer parameters $B$ and $c$ that describe, respectively, the local buffer capacity of every vertex and the capacity of every edge.
 In every time step, at most $B$ packets can be stored in the local buffer of each vertex, and at most $c$ packets can be transmitted along each edge.
-Throughout this paper, unless stated otherwise, the parameters $B$ and $c$ are constants that do not depend on $|V|=n$.